 In August 2016, Colin Kaepernick, star quarterback for the San Francisco 49ers, silently sat during the playing of the National Anthem in protest of issues of “systematic oppression”, “equality and social injustice”, “racism and injustice in our criminal system”, “oppression of people of color in the United States”, and to not “show pride in a flag for a country that oppresses black people and people of color.”
 Thereafter, prior to several pre-season games, Kaepernick knelt on one knee for these same issues.
 His protest has been joined by other NFL players.
 In the course of the furor that this political gesture raised, the reputation and popularity of the NFL has been highly tarnished, and it continues to be a public relations challenge for the owners to this day.

 The NFL Commissioner, Roger Goodell, and the owners of the NFL teams played a part in the unfolding drama, and largely missed important opportunities to protect their brand.
+At Brand Mirror we offer personal branding services in Northern Virginia.
 Here are some of the mistakes that they made.

 Immediately De-Escalate the Issue